qouteall/imm_ptl_wiki_copy/Implementation-Details.md

 This mod does not use oblique projection for clipping because **oblique projection cannot do correct clipping in all cases.** If the angle between the culling plane normal with view vector is not bigger than 90 degrees, it will not work at all.

 And oblique projection make it harder to be compatible with Iris.

+### Portal Visibility Prediction Optimization Utilizing Temporal Coherence

+This mod use occlusion query to determine whether a portal is visible.
+Portal rendering is expensive so we need to only render visible portals.

+However, occlusion query itself has cost.
+Taking an occlusion query result requires waiting for GPU to finish the previous rendering.
+Normally CPU and GPU works asynchronously, CPU don't need to wait for GPU finish the first draw call to submit the second draw call.
+The synchronization can cost a lot of performance.

+This mod firstly submit the occlusion query and then predict the portal visibility from the old occlusion results, avoid waiting for the occlusion query result in most cases.
+The prediction is correct in most cases because of temporal coherence: a portal that's visible will likely to be visible in the next frame, vice versa.
+In case of successive prediction failure, it will automatically turn to conservative prediction mode.
+This will improve portal rendering performance in a scene with many portals.

 ### Mirror Rendering